-Dr Janet Currie is Associate Professor in Health & Physical Education and currently Deputy Head, School of International Studies & Education.
+Janet Currie is Associate Professor in Health & Physical Education and currently Deputy Head, School of International Studies & Education.
 Janet has a background in school teaching, university lecturing, the fitness industry, community health promotion and health policy.
 Her research interests focus on investigating the perceived benefits of participation in leisure and physical activity, health promotion policy, marketing and promotion of healthy lifestyles and social and emotional well-being.
-Janet has special interest in researching the exercise class experience and has published numerous journal articles, plus designed numerous educational materials in the area of health promotion and exercise including books, videos, and community resources.
-She has been a practising group exercise class leader for 36 years and created the highly successful Stroll Your Way to Well-Being pramwalking program and book for new mothers.
-She is currently researching the perceived benefits of exercise for groups with special needs.
-Janet recently published the books, Managing Motherhood and Radical Leisure.
-She is also the original author of the first edition of Dream, Believe, Achieve, a teaching resource developed with the National Rugby League of Australia as a tool to deliver effective health education messages, especially for young males, using sport as the key focus.
+Janet has special interest in researching the exercise class experience and is a qualified fitness leader.
+She created the highly successful Stroll Your Way to Well-Being pramwalking program and has published numerous journal articles, books and educational materials in the area of health promotion.
+Janet recently published the books, Managing Motherhood and Radical Leisure, and is currently researching the perceived benefits of exercise for groups with special needs.
+A/Prof Currie is also the original author of the first edition of Dream, Believe, Achieve, a teaching resource developed with the National Rugby League of Australia as a tool to deliver effective health education messages, especially for young males, using sport as the key focus.
 Janet published the two textbooks, Teaching PE in the Primary School and Teaching HPE in Secondary School, as key resources for teacher education, with the Australian Council for Educational Research.
 Janet won the Australian Teacher Educator of the Year Award in 2018.
-She is a past National President, Vice-President and State representative of the Australian Health Promotion Association, and past Director of Health Education and Promotion International.
-She was awarded the Outstanding Community Engagement Award (Australian Catholic University) in 2003, and is a member of the Advisory Board, Health, Wellness & Society Research Network.
+She is a past National President, Vice-President and State representative of the Australian Health Promotion Association, and past Director of Health Education and Promotion International & UTSActivate Board.
+She was awarded the Outstanding Community Engagement Award (Australian Catholic University) in 2003, and is a member of the Advisory Board, International Health, Wellness & Society Research Network.
 Janet has been a national-level representative in netball, athletics and rowing.

 She is a member of the Advisory Board for the International Health, Wellness and Society Network.